DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Counting.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Inventory adjustment - Transfer
+# Inventory adjustment - Counting

 A 3PL warehouse, setup as an EDI trading partner, can send inventory adjustments in order to adjust the company's D365 on-hand for their warehouse.

-Processing the **Inventory adjustment - Transfer** document creates a transfer journal for the stock in the D365 warehouse transferring the stock between:
+Processing the **Inventory adjustment - Counting** document creates a movement journal for the stock in the D365 warehouse.
-- Batches
-- Inventory statuses

-Optional document settings also allows for automatically posting the transfer journal and creating the batch if it doesn't exist in D365.
+Optional document settings also allows for automatically posting the movement journal and creating the batch if it doesn't exist in D365.

-The following subsections will describe how to view and process the **Inventory adjustment - Transfer** from the 3PL warehouse. <br>
+The following subsections will describe how to view and process the **Inventory adjustment - Counting** from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 ## Prerequisites
-The following setup is prerequisites for the Inventory adjustment - Transfer
+The following setup is prerequisites for the Inventory adjustment - Counting

 1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Inventory%20adjustment%20advice%20-%20Transfer.md) for the document.
+1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Inventory%20adjustment%20advice%20-%20Counting.md) for the document.
 1. If the warehouse [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
 1. Assign the 3PL setup to the warehouse trading partner's options:
     -  Inventory status Id mapping: Options from **EDI > Setup > 3PL setup > Inventory status Id mapping**
-1. Add and enable the **Inventory adjustment - Transfer** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+1. Add and enable the **Inventory adjustment - Counting** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
     - Template
     - Setting profile
     - Search mask